top of page

 Board of Directors

-Donna Bedwell, President
+Donna Bedwell, Vice President

 Donna Bedwell has been a Highland County Arts Council board member since 2017 and served as